 - Jordan Wilson, a friendly banker who attended a party to meet a woman he had been exchanging correspondence with.
 Only to discover that she had duped him.
 The woman, Lucrezia, had sent Jordan a picture of her sister instead of her.
 When Jordan was angered by the deception, he tried to leave, only for Lucrezia to grab him and, in an accident, she fell to her death from the lighthouse while he tried to free himself.
 While one could argue his reason for disliking her was shallow, it remains that Lucrezia did deceive him, and the death was a complete accident.

 - Seamus O'Neill is another Irish immigrant who tries his best to make a decent living in Concordia, but is constantly screwed out of luck.
-He was first "sold off" to an abusive employer by someone whom he thought he trusted.
-Then, when he finally escaped the immigrant exploitation scheme, he got involved in an Irish Gang, and is made to do many of their dirty work, such as helping a convict, Fiona Flannagan escape from custody.
-Then he fell in love with the heiress of the Italian gang.
-That didn't go so well, and he is later arrested for murder when he is forced to kill her enraged father in self-defense for trying to get her elope with him.
-He is then set free by the Irish Gang members and is made to be their leader, while still being a fugitive.
-But he is eventually killed by a subordinate who discovered that he was still romantically involved with Guiletta.
+He was first "sold off" to an abusive employer by someone he trusted.
+Then, when he finally escaped the immigrant exploitation scheme, he got involved in the Irish gang, and is made to do many of their dirty work, such as helping convicted serial killer Fiona Flanagan escape from custody.
+Then, he fell in love with the heiress of the Italian gang, but he is later arrested for murder when he is forced to kill her enraged father in self-defense for trying to get her elope with him.
+He is then set free by the Irish gang members and is made to be their leader, while still being a fugitive.
+But he is eventually killed by a subordinate who discovered that he was still romantically involved with Giuletta.

 - Adelia Baldwin, the late Commissioner Baldwin's daughter, is forced to go to an institution for fallen women for being pregnant out of wedlock, only being so because her fiancee was murdered.
 When we see her in Capitol Peak, she is destitute as a result of being evicted from her home and forced into prostitution.